tainacan/tainacan/src/readme.txt

 = Faceted search in your theme =

-We are still working in a way to enable faceted search in any theme.
-You can try it but it might not work very well depending on your theme.

-In order to do this, use the shortcode "tainacan-search" in any page of your site (we recommend a full width template page), informing the ID of the collection you want to display.

-Example: [tainacan-search collection-id=4]
+To have a fully-featured faceted search in your theme, you can either make it compatible with a few templates or use our Faceted Search Block.

 == Installation ==

 Upload the files to the plugins directory and activate it.
-You can also install and activate directly from the your admin panel.
+You can also install and activate directly from the admin panel.

 If you have Imagick installed in your server, Tainacan will be able to automatically generate a thumbnail from your PDF files.
 This is desired but not required.

 == Find out more ==

-* Visit our oficial website: [https://tainacan.org/](https://tainacan.org/)
+* Visit our official website: [https://tainacan.org/](https://tainacan.org/)
 * Check our documentation Wiki: [https://wiki.tainacan.org/](https://wiki.tainacan.org/)

 == Screenshots ==